Center Point, Alabama

 Center Point is a city and a former census-designated place (CDP) in northeastern Jefferson County, Alabama, United States.
 It is part of the Birmingham metropolitan area.
 At the 2020 census, the population was 16,406.
 However, after its incorporation in 2002, the city's boundaries are much smaller than those of the CDP.
 As of the 2010 census, the population of the incorporated city was 16,921.
 The public high school for Center Point is Center Point High School grades 9th-12th.
 The public middle school for Center Point is Erwin Middle School grades 6th-8th.
 Center Point has 2 public elementary schools, Erwin Intermediate School grades 3rd-5th and Center Point Elementary School grades K-2nd.
+Center Point current mayor is Bobby Scott, who was elected October 6, 2020.